Jianbe-03/Pesto/README.md

 ## 📦 Requirements

 *   Python 3.9+
 *   Roblox Studio
+*   VS Code (recommended)
+*   Git

 ## 🤝 Contribution & Credits

-Big thanks to the original creator of [Silicon](https://github.com/ervum/Silicon), this repository wouldnt have existed without his.
+Big thanks to the original creator of [Silicon](https://github.com/ervum/Silicon) for the inspiration.
+Pesto is a heavily modified and evolved version designed for modern workflows.
-I heavily modified his repository and created my own plugin since his became unavailable.

-This repository can be forked and cloned, the plugin costs money because i really need money to pay for ad credits for my upcoming game.

-If i have enough robux (around 20k) then i will make this plugin free to use (of course paid users will get features faster and better)
+**Support the project:** Buying the plugin on Roblox Studio directly supports the development of this tool and my future games.
+Thank you! ❤️